tiagodusilva/LPOO-Redstone-Tools/docs/README.md

 - [Counter](../src/main/java/com/lpoo/redstonetools/model/tile/CounterTile.java)
 It is an *OrientedTile* that receives power from one side and outputs on the opposite side.
-Every *delay - 1* pulses received on the input, it outputs a maximum signal.
+Every *delay* pulses received on the input, it outputs a maximum signal.
 So for a delay of 5, every 4 pulses it will emit power.
 The only exception being delay 1, which will always output forever once it has received at least one pulse.
 - [Timer](../src/main/java/com/lpoo/redstonetools/model/tile/TimerTile.java)
 It is an *OrientedTile* that receives power from one side and outputs on the opposite side.
 It has two modes, **pulse** and **switch**, described below.
-Every *delay - 1* ticks, it outputs a pulse (pulse mode) or toggles its output (switch mode).
+Every *delay* ticks, it outputs a pulse (pulse mode) or toggles its output (switch mode).
 So for a delay of 5, every 4 it will "trigger".
 The only exception being delay 1, which will always output forever once a tick has passed.
 The input side of the timer resets its behaviour, and keeps it stopped while the signal is active.
 - [Digit](../src/main/java/com/lpoo/redstonetools/model/tile/DigitTile.java)